IKUBERT/ikubert.github.io/ai-resume.md

 - **Description:** An open-source MVP that prioritizes vulnerability patching under a limited budget.
 It models each asset with a 4-state Markov chain (Secure, Detected, Exploited, Mitigated), converts EPSS scores into daily exploitation rates, weights risk by business criticality and network exposure, and selects the subset of K patches that maximizes expected dynamic-risk reduction.
 Threat intelligence sources: NIST NVD, FIRST EPSS and the CISA KEV catalog, with MITRE ATT&CK mapping.
 - **Results (simulated inventories, same budget of 10 patches):** 30.4% dynamic-risk reduction vs. 25.7% for a static CVSS-only approach (~18% higher relative efficiency).
 In a second, independent inventory: 60.3% vs. 47.6%.

-## Academic Background
+## Academic Degrees

-- Ingeniero en Ciberseguridad (Cybersecurity Engineer) — degree obtained
+- Ingeniería Civil Industrial (Industrial Civil Engineering) — Licenciado en Ciencias de la Ingeniería (Bachelor of Science in Engineering)
-- Ingeniero en Administración de Empresas (Business Administration Engineer) — degree obtained
+- Ingeniero en Ciberseguridad (Cybersecurity Engineer) — Licenciado en Ingeniería (Bachelor's degree in Engineering)
-- Ingeniería Civil Industrial (Industrial Civil Engineering) — final stage, graduation expected December 2026
+- Ingeniero en Administración de Empresas (Business Administration Engineer)

 ## Corporate Hub